learn-co-curriculum/dsc-probability-mass-function/README.md

 ## Introduction
 In this lesson you'll look at a way to represent discrete distributions - the probability mass function (pmf), which maps from each value to its probability.
 You'll explore Probability Density Functions (PDFs) for continuous data later!

-We'll investigate a similar concept, the probability density function (PDF) the next lessons.

 ## Objectives
 You will be able to: